What is a Guardianship?

 What Are the Rights of the Respondent?

 The respondent has many rights in the guardianship process.
-The respondent has the right to have a lawyer, and if they cannot afford a lawyer, the court will appoint one to represent the respondent.
-They have the right to know that a petition to establish a guardianship has been filed, this includes the date, time and location of the court hearing.
-They also have the right to be at the hearing, unless there is are important reasons that they cannot go.
-They have the right to object to having a guardian appointed, and can present evidence and cross-examine witnesses.
-Finally, the respondent has the right to object to the person who is being named guardian or monitor.
+The respondent has the right to obtain a lawyer, and if they cannot afford a lawyer, the court will appoint one to represent the incapacitated individual.
+The respondent has the right to know that a petition has been filed with the probate court to establish a guardianship, this includes information about the date, time and location of the court hearing.
+The incapacitated individual also has the right to be at the hearing, unless there are extenuating circumstances that make them incapable of being at the hearing.
+They have the right to object to the need for a guardianship, and can present evidence and cross-examine witnesses.
+Finally, the respondent has the right to object to the person who is being named as the guardian.

 What Are Guardians NOT Allowed To Do?

-The Guardian cannot remove a Health Care Proxy, spend or give out the incapacitated person’s assets or income and the guardian is NOT personally responsible for the incapacitated person’s expenses.
+The guardian cannot remove a validly executed Health Care Proxy.
+They cannot spend or transfer the incapacitated person’s assets or income and the guardian is not personally responsible for the incapacitated person’s expenses.

 Who CANNOT Become a Guardian?

 The probate and family courts in Massachusetts will not appoint an individual who is under investigation for any crime.
 They will not appoint an individual if that person has seriously injured the incapacitated person that brought about charges for committing an assault and battery.
 Or if the person is under investigation for neglecting the incapacitated individual.

 What is a Rogers Guardianship, and When is it Applicable?